-The Superintendent has a discretionary budget line, and many of the expenses (supply time, refreshments) for Principals meetings, leadership opportunities and PD would be covered there.
-We have a group of 18 Principals wanting to attend a leadership conference out of province in the spring.
+The Superintendent has a discretionary budget line, and many of the expenses (supply time, refreshments) for Principals meetings, leadership opportunities and professional learning would be covered there.
+We have a group of 24 Principals wanting to attend a leadership conference out of province in the spring.
 We are funded for the registration costs for ten people so we will cover the additional costs as this is seen as a priority.
-Our self-sustaining funds are used to support those extras that are not funded - e.g. \$50K - \$60K annually for schools to apply for Innovation Grants which supports the District Improvement Plan.
+Our self-sustaining funds are used to support those extras that are not funded - e.g. 50K - 60K annually for schools to apply for Innovation Grants which supports the District Improvement Plan.
 I look for ways to support learning opportunities for staff that align with their School Improvement Plans and our District priorities.

-PSSC Funds - At the September 2021 meeting of the DEC a proposal was brought forward to DEC for PSSC funding - this is based on \$500 for small schools and \$2.42 per student using the official September 30 enrolment from the previous school year.
-Using this number in fall 2021 meant some schools were at a disadvantage as their fall 2020 enrolment had dropped due to the pandemic so we used the fall 2019 enrolment numbers.
+PSSC Funds - At the September 2022 meeting of the DEC a proposal was brought forward to DEC for PSSC funding - this is based on \$500 for small schools and \$2.42 per student using the official September 30 enrolment from the previous school year.
 As PSSC's were not yet named, Principals were made aware of their budget amounts.